xpdavid/CS2103R-Report/index.md

 ### Introduction

 Static analysis tools have been widely used in TEAMMATES, which help us a lot in maintaining coding standard, coding quality or even bug-free code.
-This report will explore more static analysis rules for Java and analysis the practicability of these rules.
+This report will explore more static analysis rules for Java in TEAMMATES and analysis the practicability of these rules.

 #### Background